appoll/docs/docs/broker.md

 device.
 The previous assertion assumes that a given handler isn't registered to several brokers.

+<span class="label label-info">Discussion</span>
+> What if a broker goes down?
+How can we ensure the reliability of the network?

 Relations are schematically represented in the next diagram.

 ---------------------